PPP Sindh leader, wife, sons, daughters come under NAB scanner

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Some other main leaders of the PPP including a former provincial minister, an MPA and chairman of district council have come under the radar of the National Accountability Bureau.
+KARACHI: Some other main leaders of the Pakistan People’s Party (PPP) including a former provincial minister, an MPA and chairman of district council have come under the radar of the National Accountability Bureau (NAB).

 The NAB has asked the Sindh revenue authorities, inspector general registration to provide complete record of properties of former Sindh minister Manzoor Wassan and his nine other family members including his two sons-in-law, incumbent MPA Munawar Wassan and Shaharyar Wassan, chairman district council Khairpur, his wife, sons and daughters.